FDA-approved clinical uses for warfarin:

 Excretion: Warfarin is primarily eliminated as metabolites by glomerular filtration in the kidney (92% via urine).

-Serious adverse effects of warfarin include bleeding and major hemorrhage.
+Serious adverse effects of warfarin include bleeding and significant hemorrhage.
 A major hemorrhage (e.g., intracranial hemorrhage, gastrointestinal (GI) bleed, hematemesis, intraocular bleeding, hemarthrosis) can occur at virtually any site on the body.
-Patients should thoroughly be educated about the easy bleeding or bruising that is a common adverse effect.
+Patients should receive education about the easy bleeding or bruising that is a common adverse effect.
 A physician should also counsel patients about the proper management of cuts, bruises, and nosebleeds.
 The risk of bleeding and hemorrhage is dependent on multiple variables, including the intensity of anticoagulation and patient susceptibility.
-Individuals should be assessed for their risk and adjustments to their treatment plan should be made accordingly.
+Individuals should undergo assessment for their risk, with appropriate adjustments to their treatment plan made accordingly.

 Other adverse effects include nausea, vomiting, abdominal pain, bloating, flatulence, and altered sense of taste.

-Rare cases of purple toe syndrome, warfarin-induced skin necrosis, and calciphylaxis have been reported with warfarin therapy.
-Purple toe syndrome is complication characterized by cholesterol microembolization that causes purple lesions to develop on the toes and sides of the feet.
+Rare cases of purple toe syndrome, warfarin-induced skin necrosis, and there are reports of calciphylaxis with warfarin therapy.
+Purple toe syndrome is a complication characterized by cholesterol microembolization that causes purple lesions to develop on the toes and sides of the feet.
 Purple toe syndrome usually develops 3 to 8 weeks after the initiation of warfarin therapy.
 Warfarin-induced skin necrosis is a serious condition in which the subcutaneous tissue necrosis occurs due to an acquired protein C deficiency following treatment with warfarin.
-The risk of necrosis is increased in patients with protein C or protein S deficiency.
-The skin necrosis usually occurs within the first week of therapy and management strategies including discontinuing treatment with warfarin, administering fresh frozen plasma and vitamin K, and initiating anticoagulation therapy with either unfractionated heparin or a low molecular weight heparin.
+The risk of necrosis increases in patients with protein C or protein S deficiency.
+The skin necrosis usually occurs within the first week of therapy and management strategies, including discontinuing treatment with warfarin, administering fresh frozen plasma and vitamin K, and initiating anticoagulation therapy with either unfractionated heparin or low molecular weight heparin.
 Calciphylaxis or calcium uremic arteriolopathy is another rare adverse effect that can occur in patients with or without end-stage renal disease.